hasib32/rest-api-with-lumen/readme.md

 ![access_token creation](/public/images/accessTokenCreation.png?raw=true "access_token creation example")

+## Creating a New Resource
+creating a new resource is very easy and straight-forward.

 ## Tutorial
 To see the step-by-step tutorial how I created this boilerplate please visit our blog [devnootes.net](https://devnotes.net/rest-api-development-with-lumen-part-one/)
 ## Contributing